Child Custody Cases And Paternity Actions

 Parenthood and marriage are sometimes part of the same legal issue (as in a divorce) and sometimes not (as when parents are unmarried).

 Whether a child’s parents were married upon the child’s birth, and whether paternity has been acknowledged and established, are two key factors in determining child custody.
 If the parents were unmarried, the mother has an automatic right to sole custody of the child until paternity is established, or a court decrees otherwise.

 When a child custody determination case appears before the court (either after the establishment of paternity, or during a proceeding such as divorce), the court will act in the best interests of the child.
-To establish the best interests of the child, the court looks to many factors, including:
+To establish the best interests of the child, the court looks at many factors, including:

-Due to the significance of the court’s ruling, and the many factors involved in determining the child’s best interest, it is in your best interests to obtain the services of a knowledgeable family law attorney.
+Due to the significance of the court’s ruling, and the many factors involved in determining the child’s best interests, it is in your best interests to obtain the services of a knowledgeable family law attorney.

 Child Custody Attorneys Serving Parents And Children In Any Circumstances

 At Patton, Hoversten & Berg, P.A., we have a great deal of experience handling child custody matters in divorce cases as well as in unmarried parents and grandparenting scenarios.
 Our attorneys will labor tirelessly to safeguard your relationship with your children.
 To discuss your Minnesota child custody case, call our law offices in Waseca at 507-835-5240, in Owatonna at 507-451-9000, in Faribault at 507-332-7425 or in Janesville at 507-234-5106, or call 1-888-835-5244 toll-free.
 You may also complete our intake form to request a consultation.